SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

-In the comoving coordinates, the conserved current is $T_{00}=\rho$ and $T_{ij}=p a^2\delta_{ij}$.
+In the comoving coordinates, the conserved current for dust, which is essentially a limit on an N-body system, is $J_{00}=-\rho$ and $J_{ij}=-\rho a^2\delta_{ij}/3$.
 The spin density is zero by isotropy, $S_{\mu\nu\lambda}=0$.
-Evaluating the field equations \ref{eqn:motion1}, we have, and the next three (all the same) are,
+Evaluating the field equations \ref{eqn:motion1}, the time-time equation is, and the next three (all the same) space-space equations are,